Return to Home

 This event is free but please register so we know how many to expect.

-Get introduced to 3D printing in this one-hour session.
+Get introduced to 3D printing in this one and a half hour session.
 You'll get to see BARN's printers and gain an understanding of how they work and what they can make.

 You will see a computer file get readied for printing in a process called "slicing."

 You'll see the different printers we have and learn about filament, the material 3D printers use to make prints.
 We'll start a print and you'll see the printer print.